hci-sys/LearningInNature/usabilitytestingreview.md

 2. In our third usability test, we found that the user was unable to quickly find a five-star rated trail that matched their expert skill level.
 Rather than forcing users to scroll down the list of nearby trails to find one that matches their preferences, we revised our design to include an option that allows the user to filter routes by rating and difficulty to allow users to quickly find routes that meet their preferences

 3. Another revision that came up was the scaling of the identification camera focal point.
 For object that are larger than the focal square, it would be more efficient if the user can expand the focal point in order to capture the right image of the object they are trying to find.
 This will allow them to capture bigger pictures and thus get more out of their experience.

+4. We have decided to change the image/identification utilities.
+Now, once a user takes a picture, the app will give feedback on the picture immediately, telling the user to either take the picture again or identifying the plant correctly.
+This will eliminate the confusion and ambiguity in user action.